 Start in small sections.
 Once you have a section done, you will need to take a damp flooring sponge and remove the excess grout from the surface of the tile.
 This grout that dries on the tile is called haze.
 If the haze is not removed as you are grouting, the floor will have to be cleaned with haze remover once the grout is dry.
 Not really a fun thing to have to do!!

 Keep moving along your floor in sections until all of the grout is applied and the excess is cleaned off with your sponge.
 I would recommend keeping a bucket of water near you when using the sponge.
 It will need to be rinsed out A LOT.
 You will need to change your water out often.
 If the water gets to cloudy, you will just be wiping more grout over your tile that will need to be cleaned up.

 Give your grout the recommended amount of time to dry.
 The grout package will tell you exactly how long that should be.
 Once your grout is dry, its time to seal your floor.
 There are different types of sealers depending on which tile material you chose.

 The sealer can be applied with a foam brush, small roller, or a great tool specifically for this job.
 This tool has a bottle to store the liquid, but what makes it so neat is the applicator.
 It has a rolling wheel on the top which allows the sealer to come out.
 The wheel is the width of a common grout line.
 It is definitely my tool of choice when applying the sealer.
+You might be wondering, how long does it take for sealer to dry?
 Read the directions on your sealer bottle for the recommended drying time.